 "Facility" shall mean that certain duel fueled combustion turbine electricity generating facility with an expected gross Capacity of approximately [192] MW to be designed, constructed, operated, maintained, and owned by Seller in Edgecombe County, North Carolina, and shall include the transmission lines connecting such generating Facility to the Facility Substation.

 "Facility Substation" shall mean the substation located at at which the Facility will be interconnected to Buyer’s transmission system serving the Facility.

+"Facility Outage" shall mean any interruption in the ability of the Facility to generate electric power or supply Energy to the Delivery Point.

 "Fixed O&M Charge" shall mean the component of the Contract Price as defined in Section 4.4 and in Exhibit A.